-This is the first in an occasional and ever so slightly tongue in cheek series on inter-war and post-war British aircraft designs.
+This is the first waffle, kicking off an occasional and ever so slightly tongue in cheek mini-series on inter-war and post-war British aircraft designs.

-#1 in the series considers the ins and outs of vacating the ‘office’ (or cockpit to our non-British readers) and takes a sideways glance at the ergonomics of design in the 1930s by poking some gentle fun at the early variants of the utterly epic Hawker Typhoon.
+#1 considers the ins and outs of vacating the ‘office’ (or cockpit to our non-British readers) and takes a sideways glance at the ergonomics of design in the 1930s by poking some gentle fun at the early variants of the utterly epic Hawker Typhoon.

 “It looks bloody marvellous Sid, but are you sure it will fly?”